Raymw1/web_development/test-file/learning_markdown.md

 Wow, i can discover it in github.com/ikatyang or in emojipedia.org

-- [ ] I need to read this markdown guide
+- [ ] I need to read this markdown guide: https://github.com/gustavoguanabara/git-github/blob/master/manuais-PDF/guia-markdown.pdf